Doctor of Philosophy in Family Studies

 Total Semester Credit Hours Required

 A minimum of 90 semester credit hours above the bachelor’s degree, including 6 semester credit hours for dissertation.
-(Proficiency in statistics is required as part of the program, including completion of a 6000-level statistics course.)
-30 of 90 hours must be research courses.
-Consult with advisor for appropriate/approved research courses.
+30 of the 90 hours must be research courses.
+Consult with advisor for approved research courses.

-A comprehensive oral examination will include a defense of the dissertation and the research on which it is based, as well as questions concerning the major.
+A comprehensive oral examination will include a defense of the dissertation and the research on which it is based.
 The final examination may only be repeated one time.